-The Edison Scholars Program is an extremely generous scholarship sponsored by Edison International.
-It is open to graduating high school seniors who plan on studying computer science, computer engineering, or a related subject.
-Successful applicants will have attended a California high school serviced by Southern California Edison.
-Thirty scholarships are awarded each year.
+The Edison Scholars Program offers a large scholarship sponsored by Edison International.
+It is open to graduating high school seniors who in their school search plan on studying computer science, technology, or a related STEM subject.

 Ernest F. Hollings Undergraduate Scholarship

 The National Oceanic and Atmospheric Administration (NOAA) sponsors the annual Ernest F. Hollings Undergraduate Scholarship.
 This prestigious award is open to undergraduates in their 2nd or 3rd year of college.
 It is not open to both undergraduate and graduate students.

 Undergrads must declare a major relating to engineering, and which supports NOAA’s programs and mission.
 The $9,500 award is renewable for one additional year.
 Scholarship winners also receive a paid 10-week summer internship at a NOAA facility.

 The United Negro College Fund, Inc. (UNCF) sponsors the annual UNCF STEM Scholars Program.
 This generous award is open to talented Black high school students who intend to study a STEM subject in college.
 The application process includes submission of:

 - Letter of recommendation

 One hundred scholarships are available each year.
 Scholarship winners attend Ivy League schools, HBCUs, and other elite colleges and universities.

 Scholarships for computer science majors include the Gladys Carol Scholarship Program.
 This scholarship is open to high school seniors, recent graduates, and current undergraduates.